darkoverlordofdata/shmupwarz-unity/README.md

 # Shmup Warz

-Shmup Warz using Entitas-CSharp and Unity
+Shmup Warz using FSharp and Unity

 A port from typescript of Shmup Warz for EntitasTS - https://github.com/darkoverlordofdata/shmupwarz Inspired by https://github.com/Flet/spaceship-warrior-gradle

-Disclaimer: This is my first unity project.
-This may not be the best way to do anything :)
+Game Logic is at https://github.com/darkoverlordofdata/Bosco.ECS

+# History

+2/28/16 - upgraded to Unity3d v5.3.3f1

 # MIT License